Agents shouldn't work for the vendor. They should work for you.

 Mission Control

 Built ahead of the market.
-Run further ahead every day.
+Pulling further ahead every day.

 Observability and SLOs